Broken Bones (band)

-Broken Bones are an English hardcore punk band, originally founded in 1983 by Anthony "Bones" Roberts, than later recruited his brother Terence "Tezz" Roberts.
-They evolved from the band Discharge, and later moved into a style known as crossover.
+Broken Bones are an English hardcore punk band, formed in 1983 by Anthony "Bones" Roberts.
+He soon recruited his brother Terence "Tezz" Roberts.
+Bones and Tezz had previously played in the band Discharge.
+They took their influences from their time in Discharge as a basis for Broken Bones, but infused a faster and more "metal" influenced sound, helping evolve the genre known as crossover thrash.
 They have released eight albums, three EPs and a number of singles.
-The band has gone through a number of line-up changes over the years and have toured internationally.
+The band has had a number of line-up changes over time and have toured internationally.

 History

 Broken Bones are from Stoke-on-Trent, England, and were formed by guitarist Anthony "Bones" Roberts in 1983, after he left Discharge.
 The original line-up included Tony's twin brother Terence "Tezz" Roberts (also ex-Discharge) on bass, Nick "Nobby" Dobson on vocals and drummer Darren "Bazz" Burgress.
 Their first single "Decapitated" was released in January 1984, with the follow-up single "Crucifix" released in May 1984.
 Terry Roberts left the band to join U.K. Subs and Paul "Oddy" Hoddy replaced him on bass.
 This line-up signed to Fall Out Records and recorded the band's first album Dem Bones, produced by Mike Stone.
 They toured around Europe and North America, mostly as support.
 In Germany, the first two singles were gathered on the mini-album I. O. U...Nothing and released through Aggressive Rock Produktionen.